-The bill, S.B.
-No. 1679, proposes the establishment of the Building Better Futures Program, aimed at providing educational and occupational skills training opportunities and support services for students with intellectual and developmental disabilities at both public and private institutions of higher education.
-The new legal language introduces Subchapter J-2 to Chapter 61 of the Education Code, detailing the program's purpose, administration, eligibility criteria for institutions and students, and funding mechanisms.
-The program is designed to create an inclusive and age-appropriate environment for students, ensuring they receive the necessary support to succeed in their educational pursuits.
+The proposed bill, S.B.
+No. 1679, aims to establish the Building Better Futures Program, which will provide educational and occupational skills training opportunities, as well as support services, for students with intellectual and developmental disabilities at both public and private institutions of higher education.
+The bill introduces a new subchapter, Subchapter J-2, to Chapter 61 of the Education Code, detailing the program's purpose, administration, and eligibility criteria for institutions and students.
+The program is designed to create an inclusive and age-appropriate environment for these students, ensuring they receive the necessary support to succeed in their educational pursuits.

 Statutes affected: